Walking from the Old Harrow Inn and its next door neighbours …..

 And finally the two shop fronts which originally made up William Merry’s businesses at what were later numbers 16 (extreme left) and 18 Market Place

-It was Thomas Merry not William who initially set up shop in the Market Place as grocer, druggist and ironmonger.
+It was Thomas Merry not William (as Adeline writes) who initially set up shop in the Market Place as grocer, druggist and ironmonger.